Lebollo la banna: The transitional stage

 In the transitional stage, the initiates are educated on the social concepts of their identities.
 For about eight days after the surgical procedure, a traditional nurse (ikhankatha) provides nursing care.
 The initiates are housed in lodges called mophato.

 The initiates rise early each day to perform a variety of tasks and undergo a harsh physical regimen.
 Skills, such as warfare and cattle-raiding are taught and improved.
 Initiates are also taught to compose praises and songs to their chiefs and to themselves, the proper expression or articulation of which constitutes the important adult (male) quality of eloquence, bokheleke.
 The initiates are tutored on the knowledge of family life, including sexuality, which is dealt with extensively.
 The texts of praise poems (lithoko) refer to a wide range of phenomena, including historical occurrences where former Basotho chiefs featured, and significant experiences in the life of the initiates.
-Initiates often receive beatings when they fail to grasp these skills with ease.

-After completing their training, The initiates arrive at their villages smeared with letsoku (red ochre) and covered in traditional Basotho blankets while surrounded by men and elders, where they are given a new set of clothes.
+After completing their training, The initiates arrive at their villages smeared with Letsoku (red ochre) and covered in traditional Basotho blankets while surrounded by men and elders, where they are given a new set of clothes.
 A large feast commences shortly thereafter and each new initiate is given an opportunity to verbalise his own self-composed praise.